 Introduction

-Acidification of coastal waters and estuaries is both gradually increasing as the oceans absorb atmospheric carbon dioxide (CO2) emissions (IPCC, 2021; Doney et al., 2009) and fluctuating on diel and seasonal time scales due to anthropogenic and oceanographic factors that increase community respiration (Cai et al., 2011).
+Acidification of coastal waters and estuaries is both gradually increasing as the oceans absorb atmospheric carbon dioxide (CO2) emissions (IPCC, 2021; Doney et al., 2009), as eutrophication intensifies globally (Diaz and Rosenberg papers) and fluctuating on diel and seasonal time scales due to anthropogenic and oceanographic factors that increase community respiration (Cai et al., 2011).
 The latter also depletes oxygen, and consequentially hypoxia and acidification often co-occur (Wallace and Gobler, 2021).
 In Long Island Sound and the smaller estuaries connected to it, for example, nutrient loading due to dense human populations on land combines with restricted circulation and high temperatures to create extreme temperature, oxygen, and pH fluctuations in the summer (Baumann et al., 2015) as well as persistent acidification and hypoxia due to stratification and accumulation of organic matter (Wallace and Gobler, 2021).
-This makes environmental conditions potentially highly stressful in estuaries , which also serve as nursery habitats for marine fauna (Beck et al., 2001).
-For the species and life stages that have historically experienced such conditions, it is critical to understand the physiological responses to current and future combinations of acidification and hypoxia, which are intensifying over time (Keeling et al., 2010; Gruber, 2011).
+This makes environmental conditions stressful to marine organisms, many of which use estuaries , as critical nursery habitat(Beck et al., 2001).
+For the species and life stages that have or will experience such conditions, it is critical to understand the physiological responses to current and future combinations of acidification and hypoxia, which are intensifying over time (Keeling et al., 2010; Gruber, 2011).

 The responses of fishes to seawater acidification by carbon dioxide (CO2) are typically subtle and variable, particularly in species adapted to estuarine waters that have fluctuating CO2 and pH levels (Baumann, 2019; Heuer and Grosell, 2014; Cattano et al., 2018).
 Unlike the relatively strong and straightforward mode by which moderately elevated CO2 can impact growth and survival through calcification in shellfish (Orr et al., 2005), fish responses tend to be low in magnitude (Murray et al., 2017; Cattano et al., 2018), life stage-dependent (Harvey et al., 2013; Ishimatsu et al., 2008), and facilitated by uncertain and variable mechanisms (Kroeker et al., 2010; Esbaugh, 2018).
 Often the presence of an additional stressor, such as temperature or hypoxia, can elicit a response when there otherwise was none or interactively enhance an existing response (Pörtner and Langenbuch, 2005; Crain et al., 2008; Kroeker et al., 2013; Melzner et al., 2013).
 In such cases the underlying physiological mechanisms can shed light on the meaning of whole-organism responses, or lack thereof, and explain what makes some species more tolerant of global change than others (Melzner et al., 2009).
 Quantifying physiological processes by which fish respond to multiple stressors can also aid understanding of whether the responses will facilitate tolerance and adaptation over time or lead to population decline (Wittmann and Pörtner, 2013).
 Estimates of the energetic costs of responding to stressors, such as metabolic rates and enzyme activity, can be useful for predicting or explaining changes to other aspects of the energy budget that have population-level implications, such as reproduction, growth, and survival to recruitment stage (National Research Council, 2005; Watson et al., 2020).